-Any member of staff receiving a disclosure of abuse or noticing signs or indicators of abuse, will record it as soon as possible, noting what was said or seen (if appropriate, using a body map to record), giving the date, time and location.
-All records will be automatically dated and linked to the member of staff who received the disclosure.
-Any actions taken will be logged and automatically added to the initial concern.
-An email will be sent to the designated leads to inform them that a concern has been raised.
-All further follow-up information will be added to the initial concern form to ensure that there is a clear flow of actions taken.
+Any member of staff receiving a disclosure of abuse or noticing signs or indicators of abuse, will record it as soon as possible on a report for concern form, noting what was said or seen (if appropriate, using a body map to record), giving the date, time and location.
+All records will be dated and signed and will include the action taken.
+This is then presented to the designated safeguarding lead (or deputy), who will decide on appropriate action and record this accordingly.